CottageLabs/Co-design/README.md

     define('MYSQL_SCHEMA', 'codesign_production');
     ?>

-Edit 'app/system/core/conf.php' and set these variables to the full local path of this repository.
-(Keep the /app/ suffix in the first variable):
+Edit `app/system/core/conf.php` and set these variables to the full local path of this repository.
+(Keep the `/app/` suffix in the first variable):

     define("SYSTEM_DIR", "/Users/martyn/development/co-design/app/");
-    [...]
+    ...
     define('SYS_ROOTDIR', "/Users/martyn/development/co-design/");

-Create an `.htaccess` file in the root application folder.
+Create a `.htaccess` file in the root application folder.
 The application should be served with Apache.
+Ensure the file permissions on the `.htaccess` file are appropriate.
 Configure the following rewrite rules, to ensure requests are processed by index.php:

     # .htaccess file for co-design